KHP-Informatics/osticket-docker/README.md

 openssl req -new -x509 -nodes -out server.pem -keyout server.key -days 3650 -subj '/CN=localhost'
 ```

+The OSticket container stores it's osticket data in a volume, so if you create a data container,
+then you can just --volumes-from.
+Otherwise your config data won't persist through an osticket
+container restart.
+You might as well pass your SSL certs in here too

+docker run --name osticket-data \
+           --net osticket_nw \
+            -v /tmp/server.key:/usr/local/apache2/conf/server.key \
+            -v /tmp/server.pem:/usr/local/apache2/conf/server.pem \
+           cassj/osticket-docker:latest \
+           /bin/echo 'Data Container Ready'

 You can now run your osticket container, bind mount your SSL certs and link it to your database.

 You'll need to define some environment variables to configure your OSTicket:

 OSTICKET_URL   - will try to autodetect if undefined.
 OSTICKET_NAME  - the name of your OSTicket site, e.g. "Bob's Helpdesk"